DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/10 Column Types/2 Band Columns.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/MultiRowHeadersBands/"
 }

 If you use the [customizeColumns](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/customizeColumns.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#customizeColumns') function to configure columns, the hierarchy cannot be described declaratively.
 To band columns in this case, use the [isBand](/api-reference/_hidden/GridBaseColumn/isBand.md '/Documentation//ApiReference/UI_Components/dxDataGrid/Configuration/columns/#isBand') and [ownerBand](/api-reference/_hidden/GridBaseColumn/ownerBand.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#ownerBand') properties.
-Using the same options, you can distinguish band and nested columns from other columns in code.
+Using the same properties, you can distinguish band and nested columns from other columns in code.

 ---
 ##### jQuery